philippeducasse/Fletnix-client/README.md

 ## Credits

 Thank you to my mentor from CareerFoundry, Treasure Kabareebe & my tutor Jonathan Nshuti.
-Special thanks to my friend Stephen Duke.